Stevecool023/S.cool_Python/README.md

         This project repository includes:
 > A simple program illustrating chaotic behavior.
-> A program converting temperature from degrees celsius to degree fahrenheit.
+\n> A program converting temperature from degrees celsius to degree fahrenheit.
-> A code that finds the average of two numbers.
+\n> A code that finds the average of two numbers.
-> A program that calculates the compound interest.
+\n> A program that calculates the compound interest.
-> A program that outputs every second for 12 hours.
+\n> A program that outputs every second for 12 hours.
 > A program that returns solution for division and its remainder.
 > A program that calculates real roots of a quadratic equation.
 > A program that calculates the factorial of a number.